duanyifei777/LVMC-UNET/README.md

+# LVMC-UNET
-# LVMC-UNET：A Lightweight Vision Mamba Coding UNet for Medical Image Segmentation
+This is the code repository for "A Lightweight Vision Mamba Coding UNet for Medical Image Segmentation"